Piszmog/go-htmx-template/README.md

 - [Tailwind CSS](https://tailwindcss.com/) for styling
   - Output is generated with the [CLI](https://tailwindcss.com/docs/installation)
 - [templ](https://templ.guide/) for creating HTML
+  - The script `upgrade_templ.sh` is available to make upgrading easier
 - [HTMX](https://htmx.org/) for HTML interaction
 - [air](https://github.com/cosmtrek/air) for live reloading of the application.
 - [golang migrate](https://github.com/golang-migrate/migrate) for DB migrations.